OK Earth Coalition, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates & OK Roots Music,

 Vendor & booth inquiries: Okcate Smith McCommas, okcate.e.smith@gmail.com

-OK EARTH COALITION is comprised of many OK environmental & community organizations, including Green Country Sierra Club, Carrie Dickerson Foundation, Tulsa Arkansas River Advocates, Tulsa Ready for 100, and OK Roots Music.
+OK EARTH COALITION is comprised of many OK environmental & cultural organizations, including Green Country Sierra Club, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates, Tulsa Ready for 100 & OK Roots Music.

 Citizens of Oklahoma and the world will forever be indebted to Carrie Barefoot Dickerson for leading the efforts to make northeastern Oklahoma safer for future generations.
 In May 1973, Aunt Carrie, as she was known by her many supporters and friends, read a news article about Public Service of Oklahoma's plans to build the Black Fox Nuclear Power Plant near Inola, about 15 miles from Tulsa and a few miles from the Dickerson family farm.